 In order to discover rare variants investigators resort to other methods of analyses than those methods yielding insight into common variation.
 An effective approach that can be used to detect rare disease-associated variants is through a GWAS using exome chips.
 An exome chip is an array containing both common genetic variants as well as rare exonic variants, and is cost-effective in capturing a specific set of variants in large case-control studies.
 These chips can be customized and enriched for specific variants of interest.
-The approach is limited in the sense that it cannot discover new genetic variants other than the ones that the chip captures, but after imputation the chip covers over 12 million variants across the genome.34 A recent large GWAS using exome chips detected 52 (45 common and 7 rare) variants at 34 genomic regions that are independently associated with AMD.
+The approach is limited in the sense that it cannot discover new genetic variants other than the ones that the chip captures, but after imputation the chip covers over 12 million variants across the genome.
+A recent large GWAS using exome chips detected 52 (45 common and 7 rare) variants at 34 genomic regions that are independently associated with AMD.
 More than one third (19/52) of these variants reside in or near a gene of the complement system: C2/CFB, C3, C9, CFH, CFI, and VTN (table 1).
 Besides evaluating the association of single genetic variants with the disease, the cumulative number of rare variants detected across an entire gene can be compared between patients and control individuals using burden tests.
-Interestingly, a significant burden of rare variants in the CFH and CFI genes, in addition to two other genes (TIMP3 and SLC16A8), was observed in AMD.34 genetic variation in a candidate gene or a set of candidate genes.
-With the development of nextgeneration sequencing technologies, tens to hundreds of genes can effectively be analyzed in large cohorts consisting of thousands of individuals.
+Interestingly, a significant burden of rare variants in the CFH and CFI genes, in addition to two other genes (TIMP3 and SLC16A8I), was observed in AMD.

+Another approach that is widely used to detect rare variants is sequence analysis of candidate genes in cases and controls.
+An advantage of this approach above the use of exome chips is that it can discover new genetic variants, thereby allowing a comprehensive analysis of all genetic variation in a candidate gene or a set of candidate genes.
+With the development of next-generation sequencing technologies, tens to hundreds of genes can effectively be analyzed in large cohorts consisting of thousands of individuals.
 The candidate gene approach has been successfully employed in AMD in several studies, which have mainly focused on sequencing of genes of the complement system and other genes previously associated with AMD.
-These studies lead to the discovery of rare variants in the CFH, CFI, C3 and C9 genes in AMD.^{27,28,33,38,39}
+These studies lead to the discovery of rare variants in the CFH, CFI, C3 and C9 genes in AMD.27,28,33,38,39